jxskiss/mcli/README.md

   -n, --name string    Who do you want to say to (default "tom")

 ARGUMENTS:
-  text message (REQUIRED)    The message you want to send
+  text string (REQUIRED)    The 'message' you want to send

 exit status 2